You can run. Really, you can!

 In the past 20 years I’ve taught literally hundreds of people to run – and it is absolutely one of the most rewarding things I do as a health and fitness coach.

-Helping take people from “I can’t possibly run for 30 seconds” to running their first 5k or 10k is an absolute inspiration to watch.
+Helping take people from “I can’t possibly run for 30 seconds” to running their first 5k or 10k and beyond is an absolute inspiration to watch.

 Here are my top 10 tips I give all of my new runners to help set them up for success.